aniketroy/devScripts/install_docker/README.md

 ### Details

-This script is designed to Docker CE on Ubuntu
+This script is designed to deploy Docker CE on Ubuntu

 Requires a Non-root user with sudo privileges